 Children and young people

-Children aged 5 years and under will be exempted from both RT PCR and Rapid Antigen Tests requirements.
+Children aged 12 years and below are exempt from both RT PCR and Rapid Antigen Test requirements.

 If you’re transiting through Tanzania